babarrett/wey-tek-hk2000c/README.md

 * I tried again signing up for an account to access tech documents at weytec.com.
 This time I heard back.
 I got the firmware download application from WEY Tec, happy to send you a copy.
 (Haven't tried it out yet.
-Don't know which Windows OS it works with.
+Don't know which Windows OS it works with.)
 * I still haven't seen a doc on the interface to the add-on modules.
 Now I'm (mildly) considering leaving the 16 button add-on in place (for looks and to avoid a big hole), but disconnecting it.
 Then simulate it using an outboard macro pad for the left side of the keyboard.
 Quite a ways off.
 * I'll try emulation modes other than "PC" to see if I can get more scan codes.
+* Cable from keyboard to controller box, listed as a "half pitched centronics cable" on page 18/49 of the manual. http://www.pchcables.com/hhaceprca.html
+* Here's the English manual: https://drive.google.com/open?id=0B3l12...3d4dU1MSjQ

 ## Things to find out / do, learning about this keyboard: